 - What did I do particularly well in this situation?

-- What methods did I use to overcome difficulties and which ones helped me the most to reduce my anxiety? stay on task? control my emotions? stay motivated?
+- What methods did I use to overcome difficulties and which ones helped me the most to:

 - Am I willing to take risks?